Provably Efficient Representation Selection in Low-rank Markov Decision Processes: From Online to Offline RL: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has achieved impressive results in game-playing \citep{mnih2013playing}, robotics \citep{kober2013reinforcement}, and many other tasks.
-However, most of the current RL tasks are challenging due to large state-action spaces that make traditional tabular methods intractable.
+However, most current RL tasks are challenging due to large state-action spaces that make traditional tabular methods intractable.
 Instead, function approximation methods can be applied to tackle this challenge.
-In this scheme, the state-action pairs are compressed to provide some compact \emph{representations} that leverage underlying structure in the MDP, and therefore allowing the algorithm to generalize to unseen states.
+In this scheme, the state-action pairs are compressed to provide some compact \emph{representations} that leverage the underlying structure in the MDP, and therefore allow the algorithm to generalize to unseen states.

 In modern approaches, deep neural networks are often used as feature extractors to generate these representations.
-Since different feature extractors powered by different pretrained neural networks can be used, various representations are generated to encode the same state-action pair.
-However, how to utilize different representations in different scenarios is not well addressed in literature.
-Nonetheless, this task is crucial in robotics: A robot is usually equipped with different types of sensors working through different physical phenomena \citep{de2018integrating}, like accelerometers, magnetic sensors, or laser sensors.
-These sensors are all estimating the current state of the robot and providing a representation of the current state as the output.
-However, the accuracy and robustness of these sensors are varying in different states.
-Thus an intelligent system should always utilize the most accurate and robust sensor in different states to achieve the best performance.
-However, current theoretical literature on representation learning \citep{jiang2017contextual, agarwal2020flambe, modi2021model} only address how to learn the \emph{correct} representation but fail to show what a \emph{good} representation is and how the algorithm benefits from this property.
-These issues in practice and lack of supporting theory yield the following question:
+Since different feature extractors powered by different pretrained neural networks can be used, multiple valid representations are generated to encode the same state-action pair.
+However, how to select the \emph{best} representation for different scenarios is not well addressed in the literature.
+Nonetheless, this task is crucial in many applications such as robotics, where a robot is usually equipped with different types of sensors working through different physical phenomena \citep{de2018integrating}, like accelerometers, magnetic sensors, or laser sensors.
+These sensors estimate the current state of the robot and provide a representation of the current state as the output.
+However, the accuracy and robustness of these sensors vary in different states.
+Thus an intelligent system should utilize the most accurate and robust sensor in different states to achieve the best performance.